 \subsubsection{Preference Pair Construction}

 After expanding the shared score database, we form DPO preference pairs $(y^+,y^-)$ per scenario, where $y^+$ is a higher-quality action than $y^-$.
-This setup is analogous to human preference ordering, as discussed in prior work~\cite{xia2025automating}.
+This setup is analogous to the ordering of human preferences, as discussed in previous work~\cite{xia2025automating}.
 Pair extraction is two-stage.
 (1) \textbf{Max--min:} for each scenario $i$, select the highest and lowest-scoring actions,

 only if the score gap $\Delta K_i \ge \delta_{\min}$ (default $\delta_{\min}=4.0$), to ensure a strong preference signal.
 (2) \textbf{High-gap extras:} collect additional pairs within the scenario with $K_i^{m_1}-K_i^{m_2}\ge\delta_{\min}$, sort by gap, and keep the top $p\%$ (default $30\%$) to enhance training.